-D-4 Complete the spreadsheet entitled 'Domestic sales' within the HRS Exporter Questionnaire - accompanying spreadsheet provided alongside this questionnaire.
+D-4 Complete the spreadsheet entitled 'Domestic sales' within the deep drawn stainless steel sinks in Australia Exporter Questionnaire - accompanying spreadsheet provided alongside this questionnaire.

-This spreadsheet is to list all domestic sales of like goods (i.e. transaction by transaction) in the investigation period (do not include non-goods items).
+This spreadsheet is to list all domestic sales of like goods (i.e. transaction by transaction) in the importation period (do not include non-goods items).